tg-sec/dvna/Task_Report/docs/configuring_webhook.md

 ./ngrok authtoken <AUTH_TOKEN>
 ```

-* Finally, to run `ngrok` and start a HTTP Tunnel, I used the following command:
+* Finally, to run `ngrok` and start an HTTP Tunnel, I used the following command:

 ```bash
 ./ngrok http 8080